Xu Bin (footballer): Qingdao West Coast

-On 26 January 2025, weeks after Guangzhou FC failed to obtain their professional league license for the 2025 season, Xu Bin joined Chinese Super League side Qingdao West Coast on a free transfer.
+On 26 January 2025, weeks after Guangzhou FC failed to obtain their professional league licence for the 2025 season, Xu Bin joined Chinese Super League side Qingdao West Coast on a free transfer.

+Wolverhampton Wanderers

+On 30 January 2026, Xu joined Premier League club Wolverhampton Wanderers on a free transfer.

+Barnsley (loan)

+On 6 February 2026, Xu joined EFL League One club Barnsley on loan until the end of the season.
+He returned to Wolves at the end of the 2025–26 season without having made a first-team appearance for Barnsley.

 International career

 Xu represented China in various youth levels, including the China U15s and the China U20s.

 Xu was selected for the China U20 squad in the 2023 AFC U-20 Asian Cup.
 He went on to score a goal in a 2–0 win against Saudi Arabia in the group stage, connecting with a Mutellip Iminqari low cross.

 In November 2023, Xu was called up to a China U23 training camp to prepare for the 2024 AFC U-23 Asian Cup and qualification to the 2024 Summer Olympics.

+In January 2026, Xu was selected for China U23 squad in 2026 AFC U-23 Asian Cup.
+He was named the captain throughout the tournament and won a silver medal with China.

 Personal life

 In 2020, Xu Bin identified Casemiro as his footballing idol.